- Creator

 - Access to materials

-This collection contains personal correspondence to Cheatham's siblings (Mamie and Charles) describing his military experience while serving in the Philippine Islands as well as correspondence relating to military regulations during World War I. Also included in the collection is correspondence pertaining to funeral arrangements for Cheatham addressed to his brother Charles Cheatham.
-There are also programs, an obituary for Cheatham, a speech (possibly by former Congressman Cheatham), and announcements/flyers for an appearance by the congressman.
+This collection contains personal correspondence to Cheatham's siblings (Mamie and Charles), describing his military experience while serving in the Philippine Islands, as well as correspondence relating to military regulations during World War I. Also included in the collection is correspondence pertaining to funeral arrangements for Cheatham addressed to his brother Charles Cheatham.
+There are also programs, an obituary for Cheatham, a speech (possibly by former Congressman Cheatham), and announcements and flyers for an appearance by the congressman.

 Biographical/historical information

-Henry Plummer Cheatham (1892-1940) was born in Henderson, North Carolina to ex-Congressman (1889-1890) and superintendent of the Colored Orphanage at Oxford, North Carolina, Henry P. Cheatham and his wife Louise Cherry.
-The younger Cheatham was educated in the public schools of Washington, D.C. and later graduated from Shaw University in Raleigh, North Carolina and Temple University in Philadelphia, Pennsylvania (1925) where he received a law degree with honors.
-Prior to attending Temple University, Cheatham enlisted in the United States Army (c.
-1912).
+Henry Plummer Cheatham (1892-1940) was born in Henderson, North Carolina to ex-Congressman (1889-1890) and superintendent of the Colored Orphanage at Oxford, North Carolina, Henry P. Cheatham, and his wife, Louise Cherry.
+The younger Cheatham was educated in the public schools of Washington, D.C., and later graduated from Shaw University in Raleigh, North Carolina, and Temple University in Philadelphia, Pennsylvania (1925), where he received a law degree with honors.
+Prior to attending Temple University, Cheatham enlisted in the United States Army (ca. 1912).

-Cheatham graduated with honors from Temple University Law School, class of 1925.
-After he was admitted to the Bar, he opened offices in Philadelphia where he practiced law until a few months prior to his death.
+After he was admitted to the Bar, Cheatham opened offices in Philadelphia where he practiced law until a few months prior to his death.

 Administrative information